 Confusion of the Old Testament Imagery of Sacrifice

-2) What is the purpose of sacrifice in the Old Testament?
+More broadly, what is the purpose of sacrifice in the Old Testament?
 When sacrifices are offered, is it an animal dying in place of the person offering it?
-And is it propitiatory?
-This doesn’t really seem to line up.
-Sacrifice has multiple purposes, but propitiating is seldom (if ever) part of that.
+In other words, is it propitiatory?
+Sacrifice has multiple forms and purposes, but propitiating is actually not part of that.
 Eastern Orthodox priest Patrick Henry Reardon argues:

 in those places where Holy Scripture does speak of propitiating the anger of God, this propitiation is never linked to blood sacrifice.
 When biblical men are said to soften the divine wrath, it is done with prayer, as in the case of Moses on Mount Sinai, or by the offering of incense, which symbolizes prayer.
 Because blood sacrifice and the wrath of God are two things the Bible never joins together, I submit that authentic Christian theology should also endeavor to keep them apart.

 In other words, God’s wrath against sins is not assuaged by the blood of substitutes (see for e.g. Psalm 51, Hos.
 6:6).
-Forgiveness of sins is not achieved through sacrifice.
+Forgiveness of sins is not achieved through sacrifice, but is offered to those who belong to him in covenant (see Jer.
+31:31-34).
 A few quick thoughts from N.T.
 Wright in this video are helpful on this front.
 This of course leads to the next point.

 The Problem of Forgiveness

 The New Testament tells us that by the blood of Christ, our sins can be forgiven.
 If our punishment/debt is paid, forgiveness is no longer required.
 In the Christus Victor view, Jesus’ incarnation, death and resurrection defeats the power of sin, and the Father’s forgiveness is able to do its work in us, releasing us from the guilt of past sin.
-In PSA, forgiveness becomes something which looks quite strange to someone on the outside looking in.
-In PSA our sin was imputed onto Jesus and the punishment and wrath was poured out in fullness on Jesus as he suffered on the cross.
-The punishment due, and the debt owed, are both provided for.
-Thus, our sin has been dealt with.
+In PSA, forgiveness becomes something which looks quite strange.
+In PSA our sin was imputed onto Jesus and the punishment was poured out in fullness on Jesus as he suffered on the cross.
+The punishment due, the debt owed, is provided for.
+Thus, our sin has been dealt with, the punishment meted out, penalty paid.
 So how can we say God forgave sin?
 If the penalty has been paid, there is nothing to forgive.

-Let me use an analogy; recently I “purchased” a new vehicle.
-By “purchased” I mean I borrowed from a bank, and will over the next 6 years pay that money back.
-I have incurred a debt.
+Let me use an analogy; on several occasions now, I have “purchased” a new vehicle.
+By “purchased” I mean I borrowed from a bank, and over the next several years paid that money back.
+I incurred a debt and made payments to bring that debt to an end.
 Now, if someone else were to give to the bank what I owe, my debt would be paid in full.
 If I were to claim the bank “forgave” my debt, I would be misspeaking.
 The bank forgave nothing.
 They received exactly what was due, just from another source.
 If Christ’s death pays the penalty for sin, my debt is paid, and need not be forgiven.
 To forgive is to loose or release.
-It recognizes the debt is outstanding, but will be erased with no further obligation.
+It recognizes the debt and/or penalty is outstanding, but will be erased with no further obligation.
+The Hebrew word kipper means to cover over.
+God covers over our sin, wipes it away, disposes of it.

 Consider Mark 2:1-12.
 In this pericope, a paralyzed man is brought to Jesus, but the crowds prevent the man’s friends from getting to Jesus, so they make an opening in the roof (vandalizing personal property!
 Gasp!) and lower their friend in front of Jesus.
 Jesus, admiring the dedication decides to heal the man.
 2:5 is the key: “When Jesus saw their faith, he said to the paralyzed man, ‘Son, your sins are forgiven.'”
 This man is released from his sin.
 His guilt is declared gone.
-He will not bear the punishment for his sin.
-No atonement has been made.
+He will not bear punishment for his sin.
+No propitiation has been offered.
 No penalty paid.
 No blood shed.
 The debt is simply cancelled.
 God is perfectly capable, and willing to forgive past sins (see also Luke 7:36-50).
 To insist that God cannot forgive sin without consequence is to put restrictions on God which the text of Scripture doesn’t.
-This notion that God cannot tolerate sin in his presence is an odd assertion, since all things are in his presence.
-And Jesus intentionally sought out sinners and had fellowship with them.
-Yes, he challenges sinners to leave their sin.
-But we really need to be careful not to push beyond the text.
-We must remember that when Jeremiah describes the new covenant he declares that all will have personal knowledge of God, God will write the Torah on their hearts, and they will be his people, “For I will forgive their wickedness and will remember their sins no more.”
-(Jer.
-31:34) The realities of the new covenant are available because sins are forgiven.
-No mention is made of substitutionary atonement.

 At the Last Supper, Jesus took the cup, and declared “This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me” (1 Cor.
 11:25).
 Forgiveness of sin is declared by Jeremiah to come as God initiates a new covenant.
 Blood was used as the seal of the new covenant.
 In a mirrored fashion, in Exodus 24, the covenant with Israel is confirmed;